VOLTTRON/volttron/services/core/IEEE_2030_5/AGENT_DEMO.md

     > cd $VOLTTRON_ROOT
     > source env/bin/activate
     (volttron)> ./start-volttron
+    # Watch the volttron log
+    (volttron)> tail -f volttron.log
     ```

-1. Using the same terminal as the previous command install the demo requirements as follows.
+1. Open another terminal to start the demo server in.

     ```bash
+    > cd $VOLTTRON_ROOT
+    > source env/bin/activate
     (volttron) > cd service/core/IEEE_2030_5
     (volttron) > pip install -r requirements_demo.txt
     ...
     ```

 1. Run the webgui.py script using the python interpretor.
 This should open a webpage allowing one to test the functionality of the 2030.5 agent.
+By default it will open at <http://0.0.0.0:8080>.

     ```bash
     (volttron)> python demo/webgui.py